Godot pathfinding / 2026-05-25 / 8 min read

 Grid pathfinding in Godot, including AStarGrid2D, reasons about a single moving point.
 It asks whether a cell is walkable and how much it costs to enter, and it returns a sequence of cells.
 That model is correct for a 1×1 unit and quietly wrong for anything bigger.

 The symptom is familiar to anyone who has shipped a game with mixed unit sizes.
 A 3×3 vehicle gets a perfectly valid one-cell path straight through a doorway it physically cannot enter.
 It either clips through the wall, jams in the gap, or wanders off while the navigation system insists everything is fine.
 The pathfinder did its job.
 Its job just did not include the agent's footprint.
+(You can poke this exact failure in the insufficient-clearance case of the PathForge failure-mode museum.)

 The question this post answers: how do you make one grid serve a 1×1 scout, a 2×2 tank, and a 3×3 hauler, without three separate maps and without checking the whole footprint on every step of every search.